Summary

-Worked in the lab this past weekend setting up a new Windows Server 2012 R2 failover cluster (WSFC) using 8 diskless servers.
-The outcome: it’s quick and simple to setup SAN boot with Pure Storage.
+Let’s say you want to work in the lab setting up a Windows Server 2012 R2 failover cluster (WSFC) using eight diskless servers.
+The goal is to configure SAN boot with a Pure Storage FlashArray.
+The result?
+A straightforward and efficient setup process that simplifies cluster deployment.

 SAN Steps